jixy2012/realtime-chatbot-demo/README.md

 ### Future Improvements

 - faster API responses using Groq?
-- streaming the OpenAI response texts to screen as chunks are received sequentially.
-Printing with `flush=True` lead to messy terminal outputs. need a better way of presenting this.
+- possible to delegate inference to user browser?